fawazahmed0/quran-api/CONTRIBUTING.md

 Let say there is a spelling mistake in the edition and you would like to correct:

-1. Run the following commad:<br>
+1. Run the following command:<br>
 `git sparse-checkout add database/chapterverse/<editionNametoUpdate>.txt`<br>
-For example if you want to update [eng-talalitani](https://github.com/fawazahmed0/quran-api/blob/1/database/chapterverse/eng-talalitani.txt) and  [ces-arnykl](https://github.com/fawazahmed0/quran-api/blob/1/database/chapterverse/ces-arnykl.txt)<br>
+For example if you want to update [eng-talalitani](https://github.com/fawazahmed0/quran-api/blob/1/database/chapterverse/eng-talalitani.txt) and  [ces-arnykl](https://github.com/fawazahmed0/quran-api/blob/1/database/chapterverse/ces-arnykl.txt) then run:<br>
 `git sparse-checkout add database/chapterverse/eng-talalitani.txt database/chapterverse/ces-arnykl.txt`

-2. Copy the translations to be updated, from [database/chapterverse](https://github.com/fawazahmed0/quran-api/tree/1/database/chapterverse "database/chapterverse") and paste it into start directory
+2. Copy the translations to be updated, from [database/chapterverse](https://github.com/fawazahmed0/quran-api/tree/1/database/chapterverse "database/chapterverse") directory and paste it into start directory

 3. Update the translation text, Please do not modify the JSON values which are stored at the end of file,specifically the name and language json values